Accessing Account Data

 To return the state to ACTIVE, send the user back through the OAuth2 Flow to reconnect their account.

-Getting a Single Account
+Getting a single account

 Many apps are centred around one account, rather than all of them.
 To save you from having to pick that account out of the list every time, you can take that account's _id and update your request url to https://api.akahu.io/v1/accounts/{{_id}}.
 This will return a similar response, however instead of the items key being a list of accounts, it will return an item key, containing the account specified.